-As Jeanine’s school years proceeded, she participated in many writing and acting workshops.
-She attended Hamilton High School in Los Angeles where she was enrolled in the Communications Arts Academy.
-It was there she was asked by her A.P English teacher to participate in “Write Girl,” a mentoring program that allows high school girls to team up with professional women writers in the entertainment industry.
-Jeanine’s work can be seen in three of the Write Girl’s published anthologies.
-Jeanine remains an active alumni member of Write Girls and is often asked to speak at events on behalf of the organization.
+Jeanine attended Hamilton High School’s Communication Academy in Los Angeles with determination and purpose.
+Her steely eyed focus led her to participate in many writing and acting workshops.
+When challenged by her A.P English teacher to participate in “Write Girl,” a mentoring program that allows high school girls to team up with professional women writers in the entertainment industry, Jeanine jumped in feet first.
+Today, Jeanine’s work can be seen in three of the Write Girl’s published anthologies.
+She remains an active alumni member of Write Girls and is often asked to speak at events on behalf of the organization.

 While still a senior in high school, Jeanine became an intern in the TV/Literary Department at Edmunds Entertainment.
 Soon afterwards she was accepted into Pitzer College in Claremont, CA. However, she decided to continue her internship well into her freshman year.

-In 2007 Jeanine attended the University of Peking (also, known as Beijing University) for a semester of classes in her chosen discipline, Media Studies.
-She was among a select group of Pitzer students chosen for this invaluable immersion in Chinese culture.
+Before graduating from Pitzer in 2008, Jeanine was chosen among a few select students in 2007 to attend the University of Peking (also, known as Beijing University) for a semester of classes in her chosen discipline, Media Studies.
+This invaluable immersion in Chinese culture helped sharpen Jeanine’s perspective about the world, being a creative, and as Black women.
 She quickly picked up the Mandarin language and became quite adept at speaking at a conversational level.

-After graduating from Pitzer with a B.S in Media Studies in 2008, Jeanine began working at Los Angeles based KCET, a PBS affiliate where she was Assistant to the Vice President of Program Planning and Development.
-Here she began to hone a variety of useful skills in the area of production, pitch meetings and development.
-Her ability to learn quickly and a strong desire to succeed became evident and she was offered a full time position, one in which she declined because of her personal goals, which were yet to be achieved.
+Soon after graduation Jeanine began working at Los Angeles based PBS affiliate KCET.
+As Assistant to the Vice President of Program Planning and Development, she began to hone a variety of useful skills in the area of production, pitch meetings and development.
+Her ability to learn quickly and a strong desire to succeed led to her being offered a full time position; one in which she declined because of her personal goals, which were yet to be achieved.

-While working at KCET, she met and began working with Dennis Dortch (A Good Day to be Black and Sexy) as a Production Assistant, producer and writer.
+It was while working at KCET in 2008 Jeanine met and began working with Dennis Dortch as a Production Assistant, producer and writer.
 She would later team up with Numa Pierre and Brian Ali to shape and provide creative energy to what eventually became Black&Sexy TV.

-After spending a brief amount of time at the Osbrink Talent Agency and ABC in 2009, Jeanine was soon in her element in early 2010 as the Animation Coordinator for Mad at Warner Bros. studios.
-Jeanine found herself spending as much time as possible in the writers room where she honed her skills at joke writing, comedic timing, script formation, and editing.
-Under the tutelage and direction of creator and producer Kevin Schinick, . she gained valuable experience in all aspects of animation production, creation and design.
+In early 2010 Jeanine’s affinity for cartoons helped her land the position of Animation Coordinator for Mad TV at Warner Bros.
+Studios.
+Spending as much time as possible in the writers room, Jeanine honed her skills at joke writing, comedic timing, script formation, and editing.
+Under the tutelage and direction of creator and producer Kevin Schinick, she gained valuable experience in all aspects of animation production, creation and design.

-After a year at WB she began working in earnest with the Black&Sexy TV team taking on several jobs, among them content producer and writer.
-Continuing to seek work as independent animation producer Jeanine was able to acquire a number of valuable skills by accepting short assignments.
+After a year at WB Jeanine began to turn her attention to working more with the Black&Sexy TV team.
+Taking on several jobs including, content producer and writer, Jeanine continued to seek work as independent animation producer and was able to acquire a number of valuable skills by accepting short assignments.
 One such assignment landed her a position in the Disney Animation department where she worked with creator and producer Tom Ruegger (Animaniacs, Tiny Toon Adventures).

 Since 2008 Jeanine has been a part of the brain trust that created Black&Sexy TV.
 Her creative influence on the organization can be seen in the characters she has created and her diverse approach to the production process.

-Basing the storyline and characters from her life, Jeanine created a series called "The Couple".
-Crafted and directed by Dennis Dortch, the series is now in development with HBO.
-In addition, Jeanine created the web series "That Guy" and co-created the talk show "Minute Man".
+Basing the storyline and characters from her life, Jeanine created a series "The Couple".
+Crafted and directed by Dennis Dortch, the series was bought by HBO.
+In addition, Jeanine created Black&Sexy TV’s wildly popular web series "That Guy" and its character spin-off “Becoming Nia”, co-created with Numa Perrier along with the talk show "Minute Man".

 The songs and artists featured on That Guy have grown in popularity right along with the series.
 Near the end of season two Jeanine spearheaded and collaborated with various musicians to create two different mix tapes from the songs that were featured on the web series.
 Filming is also underway on a documentary about a group of these underground artists.